-The Panel is required to produce an annual report, which will prescribe the payments and allowances for councillors and members of the organisations listed above.
-The Panel must produce an Annual Report and may produce Supplementary Reports at any time that it considers necessary.
+The Panel is required to produce an annual report, which prescribes the level of allowances paid to councillors and members of the organisations listed above.
+The Panel may also produce Supplementary Reports at any time that it considers necessary.
 In preparing its reports the Panel is required to take into account the likely financial impact of its decisions on the authority or authorities in question.
-Panel members also consider any proposed changes to the salary of the chief executive of county and county borough councils, as and when required.
+Panel members also consider any suggested changes to the salary of a chief executive of a county or county borough council, as and when required.

-Chairs role description
+Member's role description